speechly/speechly-unity-dotnet/README.md

 # Speechly Client for Unity and .NET Standard 2.0 API

-[Speechly](https://www.speechly.com/?utm_source=github&utm_medium=react-client&utm_campaign=text) is a cloud API for building voice features into games, XR, applications and web sites.
+[Speechly](https://www.speechly.com/?utm_source=github&utm_medium=react-client&utm_campaign=text) is an API for building voice features into games, XR, applications and web sites.
 This client library streams audio from a Unity or .NET app to Speechly cloud API and provides a C# API for receiving real-time speech-to-text transcription and natural language understanding results.

 ## Requirements